What to Do in Palo Alto: A Local’s Guide for Solo Female Travelers

 379 University Ave, Palo Alto

-- There are dozens of cafes!
+- One thing Palo Alto does not lack?
+Cafés.
+Dozens of them.
 You will fit right in if you are looking for a place to work remotely.
 I was surprised by how many people were at cafes solo, staring at their computers very seriously on a late Saturday afternoon.
 I suspect Stanford students.
 So feel free to bring your computer and settle in!

 - I wasn’t able to revisit recently, but if you are looking for a great place for a massage/spa treatment, go here: Watercourse Way Bath House Spa 165 Channing Avenue, Palo Alto.
-It’s been in business for many years and is wonderful!
+It’s been around for years and has a great reputation.
+Think soaking tubs, serene vibes, and the kind of reset that makes your shoulders drop two inches.

 - Here are a few more highly recommended places to try (which I haven’t visited yet):